Aliases for PIK3R1 Gene

 GeneCards Summary for PIK3R1 Gene

-PIK3R1 (Phosphoinositide-3-Kinase, Regulatory Subunit 1 (Alpha)) is a Protein Coding gene.
-Diseases associated with PIK3R1 include activated pik3-delta syndrome and agammaglobulinemia 7, autosomal recessive.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+PIK3R1 (Phosphoinositide-3-Kinase Regulatory Subunit 1) is a Protein Coding gene.
+Diseases associated with PIK3R1 include short syndrome and agammaglobulinemia 7, autosomal recessive.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and transcription factor binding.
 An important paralog of this gene is PIK3R3.

 UniProtKB/Swiss-Prot for PIK3R1 Gene